 California Health and Safety Code 120290: Intentionally Transmitting an Infectious Disease

 Under California Health and Safety Code 120290, it is violation of the law to purposefully transmit an infectious disease to another person.
-This can be defined in the following scenarios:
+We can define this in the following scenarios:

 Offenses can include knowingly passing a sexually transmitted disease to a partner or even sharing needles infected with HIV.